emmanuelepp/CouponAPI-MinimalAPI/README.md

 How to run

+1 - Configure your appsettings.json with your server credentials.
+Example:
+Server=YOUR_SERVER; Database=YOUR_DATABASE;TrustServerCertificate=true;Trusted_Connection=True; MultipleActiveResultSets=True;

-PM Console:
+2 - PM Console:
 add-migration AddCoupon\
 update-database

-run the project and test the API
+3 - Run the project and test the API